emrdagkusu/react-sanity-portfolio/README.md

-# Getting Started with Create React App
+# Sanity - React - Tailwind Portfolio Website

 To see the final version of the portfolio: https://reactsanityportfolio.netlify.app/